timelyportfolio/d3-flextree/old-test/cases/README.md

 Tests are defined in tests.json.

-The format of the tests.json file is an array of objects, where each object defines a test, as follows:
+The tests.json file comprises an array of test-definition objects, which each have some of these properties.

 - name - the name of the test.
 This is also used as the basis of the name of the JSON file with the expected results.
 E.g. the expected results for "test01" are